sammjung/sammjung/README.md

   -Printable stickers that can play the "true" sound of anything (your desk, a lamp, a bottle)

-  -Drones that deliver 15kg packages
+  -Drones that deliver heavy packages

   -Autopoeistic Music Theory